otterdev-io/sanity-img/svelte/README.md

 ---
 ```
 ## In astro
 If using the svelte component in astro, you likely will want to set up the integration in `@otterstack/sanity-img-astro`.
-This will set a default image builder and other options, making using the component easier.
+This will set a default image builder and other options, making using the component simpler.
 Refer to the README in that package for instructions.

 # Usage
 The key properties to provide for responsive images are: